-When you go to a vet’s office you never know what kind of parasites (fleas) or illnesses your cat might be exposed to in the waiting room or on the exam table.
-When your veterinarian comes to your home, the waiting room will be your living room and you will know the medical history of all the other critters in that waiting room.
+When you go to a vet’s office, you never know what kind of parasites–like fleas–or illnesses your cat might be exposed to in the waiting room or on the exam table.
+When your veterinarian comes to your home, the waiting room will be your living room, and you will know the medical history of all the other critters in that waiting room.
 Avoiding this risk is especially helpful if your cat has a compromised immune system.

 4. Best For Multiple Pets